1. Assess your posture

 Simple neck stretches (like the ones outlined above) and back stretches like a ‘cat cow’ or ‘forward fold’ pose can help alleviate tension and pain in the back and neck after a long day.

 Vitrue VIDA is an AI-powered wellbeing and desk assessment that takes a holistic approach to assess and advise employees on the optimal in-office or remote workplace setup to prevent physical health issues, burnout and boost productivity.
-If you’d like to test it out for free go to www.VitrueVIDA.com.
+Test it for free by simply inviting your HR department to create an account using this link.